Makiato1999/Makiato1999/README.md

 <h2> 🤖 Welcome</h2>

 Hello, I'm Shawn from Nanjing, China.
 I have a strong passion for Software Engineering, Data Science & Machine Learning, and Human-Computer Interation(HCI/HRI).
 Currently, I am in my MEng program in McMaster University.
-I am also seeking a Software Engineer co-op position for 2024 Summer in the Greater Toronto Area.
+I am also seeking a Software Engineer co-op position for 2024 Fall in Toronto and Shanghai.
 I would be delighted to connect with any potential opportunities in the region.
 Please feel free to reach out to me.

 ## 💻 Projects
 * [Online Education Website](https://github.com/Makiato1999/Spring-Notes) (SpringBoot, MVC, SpringJPA, Hibernate, MySQL, Thymeleaf)